 FIRST – You should sign up for my free newsletter so you get new posts emailed to you twice a week and never miss out on anything!
 If you’re new to using this enclosed cast iron pot, let me share a little information:

 - If you don’t have a dutch oven it’s a great way to cook using cast iron.

 - You can buy my Dutch Oven here.

-- This is how to cook corned beef in your oven.
+This is how to cook corned beef in a dutch oven.

 When you’re making dutch oven corned beef and cabbage, or any other cooking method, you need vegetables!